How to Make Banana Pudding From Scratch

 If topping with whipped cream you can skip this or do it after adding the whipped cream since this step is purely aesthetic.

-7. Cover with plastic wrap or lid and refrigerate for a minimum of 6 hours or preferably overnight to allow cookies to soften into cakey bites.
+9. Cover with plastic wrap or lid and refrigerate for a minimum of 8 hours or preferably overnight to allow cookies to soften and for the banana flavor to permeate.

 Optional Whipped Cream Topping